Pabau GO app

 What is an ADHD planner template?

-ADHD affects approximately 2.5% of adults worldwide and is characterized by persistent difficulties with executive function—the cognitive processes that govern planning, working memory, impulse control, and time perception.
-Individuals with ADHD often experience time blindness (difficulty perceiving time passage), working memory deficits, and task initiation paralysis.
-A structured planner addresses these gaps by providing external structure, reducing reliance on internal cognitive resources.
+Individuals with ADHD often experience time blindness (difficulty perceiving how time passes), working memory deficits, and task initiation paralysis.
+A structured planner offsets these difficulties by providing external structure, so patients rely less on internal cognitive resources.

 How to use an ADHD planner template in clinical practice